 8. Security

-Change the first paragraph in Clause 8 as follows:

-Wireless networks face unique security challenges and piconets or Pairnet are no exception.
-Recognizing the diversity of piconet or Pairnet applications and entities, this standard supports two different modes of security, no security and the use of strong cryptography.

 Delete the sub-clause title and the paragraph under 8.1.3 Data encryption as follows:

-8.1.3 Data encryption

-Change the first paragraph in 8.1.3 as follows:

-Data may be encrypted either by using a key shared by all piconet DEVs or or by using a key shared by all

-Pairnet DEVs or by using a key shared between only two DEVs.

 Change the last paragraph in sub-clause 8.3.2 of 802.15.3RevA-D02 as follows:

-If a DEV receives a beacon with a time token greater than the last known time token, but with a SECID that does not match the SECID of the known key, the DEV shall send a Key Request command to the PNC to obtain the new key.
+If a DEV receives a beacon with a time token greater than the last known time token, but with a SECID that does not match the SECID of the known key, the DEV shall send a Key Request command to the PNC or HRCP PNC to obtain the new key.

 Change sub-clause 8.4.3 of 802.15.3RevA-D02 as follows: